clay/amphora/README.md

 Components in Clay have the following structure:
 ```
-/component-name     unique name of your web component
+/component-name     unique name of your component
-    template.html   your template, preferably semantic
+    template.html   your template
     schema.yml      describes how the component's data is edited
 ```